 The Amco Rub Away Bar is a bar of stainless steel shaped like a bar of soap, and you can use it to rub away the smell of garlic, etc. It is also claimed to work for onions and for fish.
 There are other similar products on the market.

-Do you really need to pay $8.58 for a hunk of stainless steel that is useful for nothing BUT rubbing your hands, or perhaps becoming a paper-weight?
+Do you really need to pay over 8 dollars for a hunk of stainless steel that is used for nothing BUT rubbing your hands, or perhaps becoming a paper-weight?
 You almost certainly already have stainless steel items in your kitchen.
-Stainless steal measuring cups will work exactly the same, and you can measure with them!
+Stainless steel measuring cups like these HIC Measuring Cups will work exactly the same, and you can measure with them!

 A stainless steel spoon would also work, and you can use it as a spoon!
 If you have a stainless steel sink, then you can rub your hands on its edges.
 Or, perhaps you have stainless steel clad pans, like All-Clad?
 Try it on any one of these things and see if it works.